-- Hidden Cost No. 3: Development for Customization
+- Development for Customization

-- Hidden Cost No. 4: Process Redesign
+- Process Redesign

 The total costs of implementing will never be known until you complete your project because hindsight is 20/20.
-However, such retrospective analysis will do you little good in evaluating your budget that is prepared prior completing the implementation of your new ERP system.
+However, such retrospective analysis will do you little good in evaluating your budget that is prepared before completing the implementation of your new ERP system.
 While you can never know with any precision what your final costs will end up tallying, you can ensure that your budget is at least reasonable.

-There is no worse feeling in the business world than being over budget, and many projects are over budget only because they are under budgeted.
-So make sure to just do some simple checks to see that all the costs are included, and then that the budgeted costs seem reasonable.
+There is no worse feeling in the business world than being over budget, and many projects are over budget only because they are under-budgeted.
+So make sure to do some simple checks to see that all the costs are included, and that the budgeted costs seem reasonable.

 This begs the question of "What are reasonable costs?"
-The best advice comes from J. Carlton Collins, CPA who wrote that "The reality is that the cost of implementing a mid-market to high-end accounting software system will typically range from 1:1 to 2:1 compared to the cost of the software."
+The best advice comes from J. Carlton Collins, CPA, who wrote that "The reality is that the cost of implementing a mid-market to high-end accounting software system will typically range from 1:1 to 2:1 compared to the cost of the software."

-You should expect to spend 20-25% of your costs in this planning and preparation phase, and Collins indicates that only 10% of costs are spent on actually implementing the software while the lion's share of the ERP implementation costs is training costs.
+You should expect to spend 20 percent to 25 percent of your costs in this planning and preparation phase, and Collins indicates that only 10 percent of costs are spent on actually implementing the software, while the lion's share of the ERP implementation costs are training costs.

-The takeaway here is that you need to consider that your total costs of ERP implementation include all the costs, and that these cost estimates are reasonable if you want to get an accurate picture of what you will be spending on your new system.
+The takeaway here is that you need to consider that your total costs of ERP implementation include all the costs and that these cost estimates are reasonable if you want to get an accurate picture of what you will be spending on your new system.